 Committed to Doing What's Right

-While strong governance practices begin at the top, organizations need clear guidelines to define standards for ethical behavior at every level.
+Strong governance practices begin at the top providing our organization with clear guidelines to define standards for ethical behavior at every level.

 Setting Clear Expectations

 Each Chesapeake director or employee, regardless of position, must abide by Chesapeake’s Code of Business Conduct (the "Code"), which is structured around our five core values.
 To help employees understand expectations around the Code, the company regularly hosts training sessions, and all new employees learn about the Code during their new employee onboarding process.
 Senior management also communicates with employees about the Code and related policies during company meetings.

 Beyond enterprise-wide Code training, Chesapeake hosts specialized compliance training sessions tailored to certain employees' job functions and work types.
 These sessions offer targeted guidance on important topics such as conflicts of interest, business gifts and entertainment, anti-corruption and fair competition.

 Each year all employees must sign a Code certification confirming they have reviewed the Code and related policies, understand the high standards expected of them and will report actual or potential ethics concerns or Code violations.